ezequiellladoce/k8s-2-tier-app/README.md

 - Add a Headless service to provide a stable domain controller of the pods.
 - Use  secrets to mount the passwords in the mysql pods.
 - Add a database to Mysql throw configmaps
-- Deploy a Phpmyadmin as a front end with 3 replicas.
+- Deploy a PhpMyAdmin as a front end with 3 replicas.
 - Add a Load balancer to the deployment
 - Connect the front end Deployment with the back-end StatefulSet.
 - Test the app.